anotherzo/pycv/README.md

 ## Changing things

+### Privacy
+PyCv sends some parts of your data to an online LLM.
+This is restricted to:

+- The link for the job ad
+- CAR stories in `data/carstories.yaml`
+- Jobs data in `data/jobs.yaml`
+- Job Statements in `data/statements.yaml`
+- Skills in `data/skills.yaml`

+When creating these data files, you might want to make sure you do not include any personal data, names of actual companies or other things you do not want to share with the internet.

+***Not*** sent are information in `data/headers.yaml` such as your phone number or your email address.

 ### Using different AI models
 PyCv uses  [`instructor`](https://python.useinstructor.com) in `ai.py`.
 If you want to address a different model (the code defaults to Claude), you will have to adapt `client = ...` and the parametrization of the model in the constructor and in `ask()`.